BlenderCharacters/3_Cube_Dude/README.md

 + Using clipping and merge options
 + Common mirror modifier pitfalls

+### 7a Checking An Exported Model (In Unity)
++ Quickly check our model looks as expected externally to Blender

 ### 8 Quick Texturing Our Model (Blender Render)
 + After modelling is completed texturing can be done
 + Paint in the 3D window